tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 Speed:

-1. The training will start very slow due to convolution warmup, until about 10k steps to reach a maximum speed.
+1. The training will start very slowly due to convolution warmup, until about 10k steps (or more if scale augmentation is used) to reach a maximum speed.
+   As a result, the ETA is also inaccurate at the beginning.
    You can disable warmup by `export TF_CUDNN_USE_AUTOTUNE=0`, which makes the training faster at the beginning, but perhaps not in the end.

-1. After warmup the training speed will slowly decrease due to more accurate proposals.
+1. After warmup, the training speed will slowly decrease due to more accurate proposals.

 1. This implementation is about 10% slower than detectron, probably due to the lack of specialized ops (e.g. AffineChannel, ROIAlign) in TensorFlow.